02 February 2012

 Professor appointed to CSIRO Adjunct Fellowship

-To help foster greater research collaboration with RMIT University, the CSIRO has appointed Professor Athman Bouguettaya, Head of the School of Computer Science and IT, as an Adjunct Science Fellow with the CSIRO ICT Centre.
+To empower greater links with RMIT, the CSIRO has appointed Professor Athman Bouguettaya, Head of the School of Computer Science and IT, as an Adjunct Science Fellow with the CSIRO ICT Centre.

 Professor Athman Bouguettaya, Head of the School of Computer Science and IT.